15 Jun Compatibility Testing: Forward and Backward Testing (2021)

-- Is the new version/platform upgraded device working fine with older components – hardware like battery and its backup, charging and status of the charged device, camera, flash, network, and calls, display UI’s resolutions, etc. working fine?
+- Is the new version/platform upgraded device working fine with older components – hardware like battery and its backup, charging and status of the charged device, camera, flash, network, calls, display UI’s resolutions, etc. working fine?

 - Is the new version/platform upgraded device working fine like before?